janvda/node-red-contrib-edge-impulse/README.md

 This makes the model run without an internet connection, minimizes latency, and runs with minimal power consumption.
 It is even possible to [deploy it as a WebAssembly library](https://docs.edgeimpulse.com/docs/through-webassembly) which is the basis of the `edge-impulse-classify`.

-## "edge-impulse-classify" Node
+## The "edge impulse classify" Node

 This node runs an `impulse` on the input payload and outputs the classification and/or anomaly detection.

-E.g. the input can be a fixed length audio fragment, an image,... converted to 1 dimensional array.
+The input can be a fixed length audio fragment, an image,... converted to 1 dimensional array (e.g. `[140,63,-665,457,-173,-687,...]`)

 Here below an example of the output payload it might produce: